axibase/atsd/sql/sql-console.md

 ### Execute

-Perform the query specified in the **Query** window and view results in a tabular format below the controls.
+Perform the query specified in the **Query** window and view the results in tabular format below the controls.

 ### Cancel